Tony Perkins (news anchor): Television

 Perkins began his broadcast career as a desk assistant for the ABC News Washington, D.C., bureau in the early 1980s.
 From 1986 to 1988, he hosted and produced DC20 Breakaway for WDCA.
 From 1993 to 1998, he served as a weather forecaster at Fox station WTTG in Washington, D.C., and co-anchored the station's Fox Morning News from 1998 to 1999.

 After six years at WTTG, Perkins joined ABC's Good Morning America on March 8, 1999 as the program's weekday morning weather forecaster and features reporter, where his catchphrase to turn it over to the local weather was "the weather in your neighborhood."
-He succeeded Spencer Christian on Good Morning America, who had moved to San Francisco to become a weather anchor for KGO-TV in 1999.
+He succeeded his longtime friend Spencer Christian on Good Morning America, who had moved to San Francisco to become a weather anchor for KGO-TV in 1999.
 During Perkins's time together with Robin Roberts, Diane Sawyer, and Charles Gibson, they were able to help Good Morning America bounce back in its television ratings against its morning show competitors after it experienced a slump in the mid-to-late-1990s.
 Perkins also co-hosted "Stealing Scenes," an entertainment-focused show for ABC News Now.
 In 2004, Perkins made a cameo on the ABC sitcom, Less than Perfect.
 That same year, he was also invited onto Jimmy Kimmel Live! as a guest.

 On December 2, 2005, Perkins left Good Morning America to return to WTTG and was succeeded by Mike Barz.
 During his second stint on WTTG, Perkins continued as morning weather anchor and gradually transitioned to become the main anchor for the weekday morning newscast alongside Allison Seymour in July 2012.
 He was later transferred to the evening 5:00PM newscast with Laura Evans and 10:00 pm newscast with Shawn Yancy on October 28, 2013.

 On January 19, 2019, Perkins departed WTTG to spend more time on his radio commitments.

 On October 21, 2019, he joined CBS affiliate WUSA in Washington, D.C. for six weeks to be a part of the station's Get Up DC! morning show, together with Reese Waters and Annie Yu.

 On January 7, 2020, just under a year after he left WTTG, it was announced that Perkins was returning to WUSA to anchor Get Up DC! full-time.
 The assignment allows him to continue hosting his radio show on WMMJ in the afternoons.

 On March 3, 2023, it was announced that Perkins was joining WRC in Washington, D.C., to co-anchor News4 Today, the station's morning news program.
 Pat Lawson Muse, a member of WRC for over 40 years and co-anchor of the evening newscast, retired March 24, 2023.
 Eun Yang, News4 Today co-anchor, filled the vacancy left by Lawson Muse.
 Perkins filled the open chair on the morning news program left by Yang.